 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 The Barriers and Incentives to Labour Force Participation survey is collected biennially, and was first conducted in 2004–05.
-The most recent Barriers and Incentives to Labour Force Participation survey was conducted throughout Australia during the 2010-11 financial year.
-It was a component of the 2010-11 Multipurpose Household Survey (MPHS), collected as a supplement to the Australian Bureau of Statistics (ABS) Labour Force Survey (LFS).
-Results from the survey is released approximately six months after the completion of enumeration i.e. during December, in the publication Barriers and Incentives to Labour Force Participation (cat. no. 6239.0).
+The most recent Barriers and Incentives to Labour Force Participation survey was conducted throughout Australia during the 2012-13 financial year.
+It was a component of the 2012-13 Multipurpose Household Survey (MPHS), collected as a supplement to the Australian Bureau of Statistics (ABS) Labour Force Survey (LFS).
+Results from the survey are released approximately six months after the completion of enumeration in the publication Barriers and Incentives to Labour Force Participation (cat. no. 6239.0).

-The number of completed interviews (after taking into account scope and coverage exclusions) for the Barriers and Incentives to Labour Force Participation survey was 5,374.
-The response rate was approximately 80% after taking the exclusions into account.
-See the Explanatory Notes (paragraph 11) for more information.
-The exclusion of people living in very remote parts of Australia has only a minor impact on aggregate estimates, except for the Northern Territory where these people account for around 23% of the population.
+The number of completed interviews (after taking into account scope and coverage exclusions) for the Barriers and Incentives to Labour Force Participation survey was 8,200.
+The response rate was approximately 78% after taking the exclusions into account.
+See the Explanatory Notes (paragraph 10) for more information.

 Estimates from the survey are subject to sampling and non-sampling errors.

 The related supplementary surveys of Persons not in the labour force, Australia (cat. no. 6220.0), Underemployed Workers, Australia (cat. no. 6265.0) and Job Search Experience, Australia (cat. no. 6222.0) offer more detailed information on the various populations.
 Data from these supplementary surveys are not directly comparable with data from Barriers and Incentives to Labour Force Participation as there are differences in scope, collection methodology and sample design (including sample size).
 For example, the three supplementary surveys are conducted in a particular month each year, whereas Barriers and Incentives to Labour Force Participation data are usually collected over the 12 months of a financial year (for 2004-05, the survey was conducted over 11 months).
-Information for the supplementary surveys is collected using the Any Responsible Adult methodology, whereas the Barriers and Incentives topic uses personal interviewing.
+Information for the supplementary surveys is collected using the Any Responsible Adult methodology, whereas for the Barriers and Incentives topic, a randomly selected respondent is personally interviewed.
 For more information see chapters 21 and 22 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).